bundler-project/evaluation/README.md

 ### What machines?

 The "blessed path" is to run the experiments with [Cloudlab](https://www.cloudlab.us/).
 We have created a ["profile"](https://www.cloudlab.us/show-profile.php?uuid=84aa948d-5b67-11eb-a9ff-e4434b2381fc) which `cloudlab/cloudlab.py` can help instantiating and managing (using chromedriver to click things).
-This is of course optional (and `cloudlab.py` is somewhat finicky) - if you want, you can of course bring your own machines (note that AWS, Azure, GCP, etc *won't work* because the scripts need to set routing table rules) and specify in your `.toml`.
+This is of course optional (and `cloudlab.py` is somewhat finicky) - if you want, you can of course bring your own machines (note that AWS, Azure, GCP, etc *won't work* because the scripts need to set routing table rules) and specify in your `.toml` like so:
 ```
+# manual configuration way
 [topology]
     [topology.sender]
         name = "host0"